 We performed a comparison between CockroachDB and Oracle Database based on real PeerSpot user reviews.

-Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The subset of SQL that my client is using is completely supported."
+Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The availability and the easy to use feature is the most valuable.
+The documentation is also good."

 "The tool's most valuable feature is node syncing, which takes only 0.54 milliseconds."